-Feedlots accumulate huge quantities of manure in a concentrated area.
-When it’s windy, it causes air pollution and when it rains, pollution leaches into groundwater.
+Feedlots accumulate huge quantities of manure in concentrated areas.
+When it’s windy, this causes air pollution and when it rains, pollution leaches into groundwater.
 All cows produce methane and nitrous oxide, and these gases contribute to global warming.
-Grass fed cows live longer lives so their cumulative output is higher.
+Grass fed cows live longer lives so they produce more.
 But the majority of American cows live on feedlots.
 And the waste and waste treatment methods from grain-fed factory cows produces more carbon dioxide than car emissions.

 What can you do?

 Eat less meat.
 Make meat a treat.
 When you buy it, look for local, organic, and grass-fed.
 Make sure it’s not imported—you have no idea what practices were used to raise foreign born meat.
 Get to know local farmers and find out about their practices.
-If it meats all this criteria, it’ll be more expensive, so you can just buy less.
-Find a recipe that uses a little bit of meat instead of making it the main course of dinner.
+If it meets all these criteria, it’ll be more expensive, so you can just buy less.
+Find a recipe that uses meat as a garnish instead of a main course.
 Add a few strips of sirloin atop a salad.
 Make a beef stew with lots of veggies.
 Make smaller meatballs.
 Toss a few pieces of sausage or pastrami into scrambled eggs.
 Make ground beef and add in celery, carrots, onions, parsley, and crumbled cauliflower or broccoli.